dkhoanguyen/robotics_setup/README.md

   - Username: robotic
   - Password: admin
   - Enable locale settings

+Insert the SD card into the Raspberry Pi and let it boot, which usually takes around 1 to 2 minutes.
+After that, connect it to a router and proceed with ssh-ing into it, using the above credentials.
+It is also important to have the ip address of the ethernet port to be static.
+To do so, follow the instructions from this [guide](https://www.makeuseof.com/raspberry-pi-set-static-ip/).
+Finally, follow this [guide](https://www.simplilearn.com/tutorials/docker-tutorial/raspberry-pi-docker) to install and configure docker onto the Raspberry Pi.
+Note that it is not necessary to install docker-compose since we do not rely on it in any of the scripts.

 ### How to build base image
 `robotic_base` image can only be built on Ubuntu devices (currently supported on MacOS M1 only) and cannot be built on a raspberry pi due to missing dependencies.
 Therefore, the base image should be built on an Ubuntu device and then transfered onto the Pi for setting up containers.